Rahul Dravid: History at Eden

-The Australian team toured India, touted as 'Final Frontier' by Steve Waugh for his team that was on a 15-match winning streak, in February 2001.
+In February 2001, the Australian team toured India, touted by Steve Waugh as the 'Final Frontier' for his team that was on a 15-match winning streak.
 Dravid performed poorly in the first innings of the First Test but displayed strong resilience in the second innings.
 His 196-ball-long resistance finally ended when he got out bowled to Warne for 39 runs.
 Australians extended their winning streak to 16 Tests as they defeated India by 10 wickets inside three days.

 During the Second Test at Eden Gardens, the Australians bowled India out for 171 runs in the first innings and enforced a follow-on after securing a lead of 274 runs.
 In the second innings, Laxman, who had scored a fifty in the first innings, was promoted to the no. 3 position which had been Dravid's usual spot, while Dravid, who had gotten bowled out to Warne for a second time in a row in the first innings for just 25 runs, was relegated to no. 6 position.
 When Dravid joined Laxman in the middle on the third day of the Test the scoreboard read 232/4, with India still needing 42 runs to avoid an innings defeat.

 Dravid and Laxman played out the remaining time on the third day and the whole of the fourth day denying Australia any breakthrough.
 Eventually, Laxman got out on the fifth morning, bringing the 376-runs partnership to an end.
 Ganguly declared the innings at 657/7, setting Australia a target of 384 runs with 75 overs left in the match.
 India bowled Australia out for 212 runs in 68.3 overs winning the match by 171 runs.
 This was only the third instance of a team winning a Test after following-on, and India became the second team to do so.

 Dravid scored 81 runs in the first innings of the Third Test and took 4 catches in the match as India defeated Australia at Chennai, winning the series 2–1.
 Dravid scored 80 runs in the first of the 5-match ODI series at his home ground as India won the match by 60 runs.
 He underperformed in the remaining 4 ODIs as Australia won the series 3–2.
-Dravid topped the averages for the 2000-01 Test season with 839 runs in six matches at an average of 104.87.
+Dravid topped the averages for the 2000–01 Test season with 839 runs in six matches at an average of 104.87.

 Dravid had a decent outing in Zimbabwe, scoring 137 runs from 134 balls in the First Tour game and aggregating 138 runs at an average of 69.00 from the drawn Test series.
 In the ensuing triangular ODI series, he aggregated 121 runs from 5 matches at an average of 40.33 and a strike rate of 101.68, the highlight being an unbeaten 72 off 64 balls, while chasing a target of 235 against Zimbabwe in the 3rd match of the series, leading India to a 4-wicket win with four balls to spare.
 He was adjudged man of the match.